Valid confidence intervals for post-model-selection predictors: Confidence intervals for the design-dependent non-standard target

 \begin{cor} Let $\hat{M}$ be an arbitrary model selection procedure with values in $\mathcal{M}$, let $x_{0}\in \mathbb{R} ^{p}$ be arbitrary, and let $K_{2}(x_{0}{[M],M)}$ be defined by (\ref {eq:max:of:PoSI}).
 Then the confidence interval (\ref{eq:general:form:CI}) with $K(x_{0},\hat{M})$ replaced by $K_{2}(x_{0}{[\hat{M}],\hat{M})}$ satisfies the coverage property (\ref{eq:PRED:PoSI:coverage:aim}). \end{cor}

 The computation of $K_{2}(x_{0}{[\hat{M}],\hat{M})}$ is more costly than that of $K_{1}(x_{0})$.
 Indeed, it requires to embed the algorithm for computing $K_{1}(x_{0})$ in an optimization procedure.
 Thus, for the cases where the resulting computational cost is prohibitive, we present in the subsequent proposition larger constants $K_{3}(x_{0}{[\hat{M}],\hat{M})}$, $ K_{4}$, and $K_{5}$ that are simpler to compute.
-The constant $K_{4}$ is obtained by applying a union bound to (\ref{eq:def:posi:xzero}), whereas the constant $K_{3}$ is obtained by applying a more refined `partial' union bound, see the proof of Proposition \ref{prop:PoSI:upper:bound} for more detail.
-The constant $K_{5}$ is the Scheff\'{e} constant.
-Algorithms for computing these constants are discussed in Appendix \ref {section:practical:algorithms}.
+Algorithms for computing these constants are discussed in Appendix \ref{section:practical:algorithms} .
+The constant $K_{4}$ is obtained by applying a union bound to (\ref {eq:def:posi:xzero}), whereas $K_{3}$ is obtained by applying a more refined `partial' union bound.
+[More precisely, for $M\in \mathcal{M}$ the complement of the probability in (\ref{eq:def:posi:xzero}) (with $ K_{1}(x_{0})$ replaced by a generic variable $t$) can be expressed as in ( \ref{expression}) in Appendix \ref{app A}.
+For given $M\in \mathcal{M}$, and after conditioning on the variance estimator (represented by $G$ there), we apply a union bound by decomposing the maximum over $\mathcal{M}$ into a maximum over the submodels of the given $M$ and a maximum over the models not nested in $M$.
+A further union bound is applied to the latter group of models, giving rise to the bound (\ref{bound_2}) in Appendix \ref{app A}.
+Inspection of this bound shows that the probability appearing in (\ref{eq:F} ) below springs from the submodels of $M$, whereas the models not nested in $ M$ give rise to the term in (\ref{eq:F}) involving the $Beta$-distribution function.]